5 Essential Marketing Ingredients To Make You A Better Writer

 Here are five essential elements of great marketing:

 1. Be honest, authentic and sincere.

 The world is full of highlight reels being presented as real life.
 Don’t add to that.
 Be human.
-Please allow me to give a shout out to my wife here and also my friend Sarah Mae.
-Both are just fantastic examples of this.
+Please allow me to give a shout out to my friend Sarah Mae.
 In some ways, Sarah is my original marketing mentor.
-(See example here of how smart and real she is.)
+(See example this here of how smart and real she is.)

 2. Tell stories and invite people in.

 Good stories are extremely powerful.
 Do not ever overlook this.
 Good stories have a specific structure too.
 Don’t hesitate to get an editor to ensure your story is engaging.
 Outside perspective allows you to see things you normally don’t see on your own.